 I would also suggest that on May 17th you have some tomatsuppe med macaroni, that would be Norwegian-style tomato soup.
 On that date in 1814, the Constitution of Norway was signed and the Danish Crown Prince Christian Frederik is elected King of Norway by the Norwegian Constituent Assembly.

 This article was posted on Tuesday, April 29th, 2008 at 4:28 pm and is filed under Countries & Cultures, France, Holidays Around the World, Mama Lisa, Norway, Poland, Seasonal, Spring, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply